 - 'defining a new system for the continuous training of school staff, with the aim of increasing the number of teachers in training courses and improving the quality of the related training offer, in order to make it more responsive to the needs of the service and the valorisation of the experiences (...)'.

-At present, teachers in State pre-primary, primary and secondary schools need to complete a Master programme at higher level and obtain the relevant qualification (ISCED 7).
+At present, teachers in State pre-primary, primary and secondary schools need to complete a master's programme at higher level and obtain the relevant qualification (ISCED 7).
 Pre-primary and primary school teachers must complete a five-year programme in primary education sciences that includes qualifying traineeship activities (DM 249/2010).
-Secondary teachers, beside a second-cycle qualification, must acquire specific competences in anthropology, psychology and pedagogy, as well as in teaching methods and technologies.
-To be qualified teachers they have to pass the national open competition for their recruitment and, once recruited, to complete a one-year induction period with a positive assessment (D.Lgs.
-59/2017 as modified by law 145/2018).
+Secondary teachers, beside a second-cycle qualification in one of the field or subjects taught at secondary level, must acquire cultural, pedagogical, linguistic and technological competences by completing a specific qualifying programme for at least 60 ECTS.
+Initial teacher education for secondary school teachers has been reformed and is regulated by the D.Lgs.
+59/2017 as modified by law 79/2022.

 Support teachers, at all levels, besides the second-cycle qualification, must attend and pass an additional traineeship programme, organised at universities (DM 30.09.2011).

-Initial education of other categories of teachers working in State schools such as, for example, teachers of Catholic religion and teachers of technical-vocational subjects is briefly described in the relevant section on initial education of school teachers.
+Initial education of other categories of teachers working in State schools such as, for example, teachers of Catholic religion and teachers of technical-vocational subjects is briefly described in the section on initial education of teachers in early childhood and school education.

 Teachers are mainly recruited through national open competitions.
-To access national competitions it is required to hold the qualifications described above.
-Teachers in State schools are public employees and work under a private-law contract that can be either temporary or permanent.
+To access national competitions, it is required to hold the qualifications described above.
+Those who pass the open competition, must complete and pass a one-year induction phase to be confirmed in their position as teachers with tenure.
+Teachers in State schools are non-civil servant public employees and work under a private-law contract that can be either temporary or permanent.
 The national collective and integrative labour contracts regulate teachers’ conditions of service.

-Continuing professional development is compulsory for all teachers in State schools.
+Continuing professional development (CPD) is mandatory for all teachers in State schools.
 According to the national collective labour contract, CPD activities are both a right and a professional duty, as they contribute to the development of teachers’ professional life.
+CPD is conducted during the working hours and comprises, among other priorities, also the acquisition of digital competences and the critical and responsible use of digital devises.

 The same conditions apply also to teachers working in the adult education sector, as they are teachers of the State education system.